 Since our bodies are all different, each person has an ideal cadence - or 'sweet spot' - where you are the most efficient runner you can be.
 Your height, fitness level, weight, stride, and leg length all dictate this optimal cadence.

 Running at your body's ideal cadence reduces injury risk and increases your speed.
-No brainer then, right?
+No brainer, right?

-Unfortunately, cadence often gets labeled as a chore - or goes ignored altogether.
-Little known fact - you can actually find and optimize your cadence in under 7 runs.
+Unfortunately, cadence often gets labeled as a chore, or it goes ignored altogether.
+Little known fact: you can actually find and optimize your cadence in under 7 runs.